-When we talk about arthritis, reference is not just to a specific disorder.
+When we talk about arthritis, we are not talking just about a specific disorder.
 The term describes numerous conditions, most notable among which are osteoarthritis and rheumatoid arthritis.
 Common symptoms of these disorders are inflammation and pain.
 There are other undesirable effects these conditions can have on a person’s health and well-being.

 Herbs and Spices

-Many researchers have now found that numerous herbs and spices can be used to promote health outcomes.
-There are several of these that are believed to help fight inflammation and control pain.
+Many researchers have found that numerous herbs and spices can be used to promote health outcomes.
 However, more research is needed on the efficacy of some of them.

-Turmeric – Boasting potent anti-inflammatory properties, turmeric has for a long time being used for relief of arthritis pain.
-It is not entirely clear how this popular spice can help with these conditions.
+Turmeric – Boasting potent anti-inflammatory properties, turmeric has for been used for relieving pain due to arthritis for a long time.
+It is not entirely clear how this popular spice can help though.
 But the consensus among the majority appears to be that it helps because of the curcuminoids it contains – most notably curcumin.

 White willow bark – Popularly called natural aspirin, this herb has been used for many centuries for its analgesic effect.
 It contains salicin, which converts to salicylic acid in the body.
-The latter shares much similarity with acetyl salicylic acid, the key ingredient in aspirin.
-White willow bark is less likely to cause side effects, which is why it may be preferable to the drug.
+White willow bark is less likely to cause side effects, which is why it may be preferable.

-Ginger – You probably know by now that this root offers numerous benefits to health – well, most people know.
+Ginger – You probably know by now that this root offers numerous benefits to health.
 Like most other natural remedies for arthritis, ginger has properties that can help you fight inflammation.
-You can consume it raw or as tea.
+You can consume it raw or drink ginger tea.

-Cayenne pepper – In this, you have a compound that you will find in many OTC products for pain relief.
+Cayenne pepper – contains a compound that you will find in many OTC products for pain relief.
 The active ingredient in cayenne pepper is capsaicin.
 You probably thought about capsaicin creams at the mention of that.

 The alkaloid extract inhibits a compound known as Substance P. The latter facilitates the transmission of pain signals to the brain.
 By inhibiting substance P, capsaicin helps you get relief from pain.